 Girls want to feel connected to their community, and as troop leaders, you want to feel connected to the community too!
 After all, many voices and shared goals make for great change, right?

 Eager to dive in but not quite sure where to start?
 Don’t worry, we’ve got you covered!

 - Use our planning guides and activity plans to map out your year.
-New this year is our It’s Your World badge and Journey activity plans for Cadette, Senior, and Ambassador program levels (check back later this month when we roll those out!).
+New this year is our It’s Your World badge and Journey activity plans for Cadette, Senior, and Ambassador program levels.

 - Attend one of our events!
 Girl Scouts River Valleys is offering events at every program grade level centered around this year’s theme, including Journey events and skill-building areas (like digital arts, healthy living, and more!).

 - Watch out for upcoming In the Loop posts about ideas on community service projects and ways to give back with your troop.